morbidick/bootstrap-webcomponents/CONTRIBUTING.md

   * for performance reasons implement static css that selects on host attributes
   * for theme variants loop over `styles/colors.js`
   * run the screenshot tests `npm test`, see the results in [test-results](test-results)
+* push early and iterate often (most components so far took me about 3 implementations until it felt right)
 * extra goal: implement functional browser tests

 ## Resources